abaj8494/c-scripts/README.md

 ## Prime

-- checks if a given number is prime. done iteratively.
+- counts all the primes up to a given integer argument. done iteratively.

 ## Quadratic